School of Visual Arts requires at least 120 credits to graduate with a bachelor's degree.

 Students are not required to fulfill a language requirement

 Students are required to take a computer class to fufill the graduation requirements for School of Visual Arts.

 Reminder: Check with School of Visual Arts directly for more information on requirements.
 Individual departments or majors may have additional required courses.

 When choosing a major, School of Visual Arts students have several choices to make.
 Scroll down to the bottom of this page to see a full list of majors offered at School of Visual Arts.

 Students must choose one of the majors offered by the college.
 Self-designed majors are not allowed.

 Students are not required to complete a senior project unless it is required for their specific major.

 Double Majoring at School of Visual Arts

-At School of Visual Arts, students are not permitted to double major, and must choose just one area of study to focus on.
+School of Visual Arts does not offer double majors.
+Students must choose one area of study to focus on.

-Check with School of Visual Arts directly for information on any possible available services for students with disabilities.
+✅ School of Visual Arts does offer services for students with disabilities.

 ❌ School of Visual Arts does not have distance learning options or fully-online programs, so students must be able to attend classes on-campus.